HQLWYZ/HQLWYZ.github.io/README.md

 	(input yout ID and password)

-3. Go to https://hqlwyz.github.io/,may need 1 minute or more to refresh the website.
+3. Go to https://hqlwyz.github.io/ , may need 1 minute or more to refresh the website.

 ## Another useful page: